ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 ![CountryCardList component which displays a list of CountryCard components](https://github.com/user-attachments/assets/b69c6d6b-e06c-440f-8b1a-a342fc16f245)

-## 📝 Tips for building your project

-1. **Pseudo-code before you write any code!** Look through the designs to plan out how you'll tackle the project.
-Write down your plan somewhere in this README or in your code.
-2. **Work on one feature at a time.** Finish one feature first before you move onto the next thing.
-Test as you go, routinely checking your site in the browser and making sure there are no errors before moving on.
-3. **Comment your code generously — Future You will thank you.** You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
-Trust us, it will save you time and confusion later.
-4. **Clean up your code as you go**.
-Rename confusing variables, remove unused code, and organize your logic.
-Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.

 ## 🚀 Roadmap: Step-by-step guide to building your project

 ### Fork & Clone the Github repo